 In addition to being approved for lines of credit and loans, your credit can affect the following areas:

 - Interest rates.
 If your credit history is high, you’ll be charged less interest on any loans or credit cards you open whereas you’ll be charged more interest if your credit history is poor.
 An interest rate is the amount of money financial institutions charge consumers for borrowing money.
-If your interest rates are low, you’ll pay substantially less so having good credit can save you a large amount of money.

 - Insurance premiums.
 Like interest rates, your credit score can affect your insurance premiums.
 Consumers who are considered less risky pay less in premiums than those considered high risk.
 Since your credit history is a reflection of how financially responsible you are, insurance companies believe that it is also a reflection of how responsible you are while driving.
 If you have bad credit, you can expect to pay higher insurance premiums.